Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 • Legal aid organizations: Help with complex cases and appeals

-• Community health centers: Social workers assist with Medicaid and benefits
+• Community health centers and hospitals: Social workers can help with Medicaid, referrals, and discharge planning resources

 When to Seek Professional Help:

-• Multiple application denials for programs you believe you qualify for
+• You’ve been denied multiple times for a program you believe you qualify for

-• Language barriers or difficulty understanding written materials
+• Language barriers or difficulty understanding forms or notices

 Michigan-Specific Senior Scams